husain6308/esp8266-bomb-clock/README.md

 A passive buzzer provides a fictional countdown-style alarm effect that matches the visual theme of the project.

 The project is intended for decoration, entertainment, DIY electronics and experimentation only.

-It has no real explosive, weapon or destructive functionality.

 ---